The Bedrock of New Orleans' Water Future

 A dedicated substation to draw power directly from Entergy's transmission grid.

-One of three static frequency changers to convert Entergy’s modern power to the type of electricity our older pumps can use.
-(The two remaining static frequency changers are funding dependent.)
+Two of three static frequency changers to convert Entergy’s modern power to the type of electricity our older pumps can use.
+(The installation of the remaining static frequency changer is funding dependent.)

 One modern turbine generator to produce reliable, efficient backup power.